Why a villa with your gal pals is always the right answer

 And I don’t really know why.
 I’ve always been an anxious soul and well, I’ve just always felt comfortable in my own space.
 What if people think I’m odd?
 What if I want food and no one else does?
 What if I freak out on the plane?
 What if I get super worried and just need SOME SPACE.
 I’ve spent so many years of doing what I want to do, that honestly, I am ALL for solo travel, that doesn’t scare me at all, but being with other people?
 Eek!

 I dipped my toes in last year with a trip to Croatia with Erica.
 Luckily, she understands my weird mind and it went positively swimmingly.
 But hey, I decided to go from easing myself in to FULL FORCE.
 And I mean it, me and 7 of my Bangarang buds, in a villa, in Cyprus (which let me tell you, is like a 5 hour flight away) for 4 whole days.
+It reminds me of the time my friend told me about the fantastic time they had in turks and caicos hotels.

 And spoiler, it was awesome!